-Input: Total number of first-year full-time students academically attrite.

-Output: Percentage of students who academically attrite.
+- Input: Total number of first-year full-time students academically attrite. - Output: Percentage of students who academically attrite.

-Outcome: Percentage of first-year full-time students enrolled on the 14th day as second year students.
+Outcome: Percentage of first-year students enrolled on the 14th day as second year students.

-Source: Southern University Law Center enrollment records and the Louisiana State Bar Association Passage Records
+Source: Southern University Law Center enrollment records and the Louisiana State Bar Association Passage Records.

-Objective II.3: Ensure that at least 75% of SULC's graduates in a calendar year who sat for a bar examination pass a bar examination administered within two years of their date of graduation.
+Objective II.3: Ensure that at least 75% of SULC's graduates in a calendar year who sat for a bar examination pass a bar examination administered within two years of their graduation.1

-Input: The number of SULC graduates who took a state bar examination within two years of their graduation date.

-Outcome: Percentage of SULC graduates who took and passed a state bar examination within two years of their graduation date.

-Strategy II.3.1: Provide bar review services for both the common law and civil law bar examinations.

-Strategy II.3.2: Offer courses in the curriculum to prepare students for the Louisiana Bar Examination, the Uniform Bar Examination, and for bar examinations in other common-law jurisdictions.

-Objective II.4: Have an employment rate for the Law Center's graduates, as reported annually to the American Bar Association Section of Legal Education and Admissions to the Bar, of at least 85% of each year's national aggregate employment rate as reported by the American Bar Association Section of Legal Education and Admissions to the Bar.

-Strategy II.4.1: Increase student internships and summer clerkships.

-Strategy II.4.2: Increase the number of employers that participate in on campus interviews.
+- Input: The number of SULC graduates who took a state bar examination within two years of their graduation date. - Outcome: Percentage of SULC graduates who took and passed a state bar examination within two years of their graduation date. - Strategy II.3.1: Provide bar review services for both the common law and civil law bar examinations. - Strategy II.3.2: Offer courses in the curriculum to prepare students for the Louisiana Bar Examination, the Uniform Bar Examination, and for bar examinations in other common-law jurisdictions. - Objective 11.4: Have an employment rate for the Law Center's graduates, as reported annually to the American Bar Association Section of Legal Education and Admissions to the Bar, of at least 85% of each year's national aggregate employment rate as reported by the American Bar Association Section of Legal Education and Admissions to the Bar. - Strategy II.4.1: Increase student internships and summer clerkships. - Strategy II.4.2: Increase the number of employers that participate in on campus interviews.

-Strategy II.4.3: Provide training, information, and educational resources to law students involved in legal career planning and development.

-The original language of Objective II.3, along with the accompanying strategies, have been deleted from SULC's Strategic Plan as this objective is moot and no longer relevant following the expiration of Louisiana's Grad Act in 2016.
+1 The original language of Objective II.3, along with the accompanying strategies, have been deleted from SULC's Strategic Plan as this objective is moot and no longer relevant following the expiration of Louisiana's Grad Act in 2016.

-Strategy II.4.4: Increase student participation with job placement seminars and job fairs.
+- Strategy II.4.3: Provide training, information, and educational resources to law students involved in legal career planning and development. - Strategy II.4.4: Increase student participation with job placement seminars and job fairs.

+Performance Indicators:
-Input: Number of graduates reported to the American Bar Association Section of Legal Education and Admissions to the

-Bar as employed or pursuing an LL.M. in March of each year.

-Outcome: Percent of graduates reported to the American Bar Association Section of Legal Education and Admissions to the

-Bar as employed or pursuing an LL.M. in March of each year.
+- Input: Number of graduates reported to the American Bar Association Section of Legal Education and Admissions to the Bar as employed or pursuing an LL.M. in March of each year. - Outcome: Percent of graduates reported to the American Bar Association Section of Legal Education and Admissions to the Bar as employed or pursuing an LL.M. in March of each year.